Plagiarism & AI Policy

 Plagiarism Policy

 Journal of Commerce and Trade follows a foolproof policy of plagiarism check through authentic software.
-Journal of Commerce and Trade accepts manuscript that are under or equal to 15 percent similiarity level.
-In this reference JCT accepts the Policy of UGC on Plagiarism.
-Manuscripts gaining more than 15 percent but under 20 percent plagiarism, are given one chance to correct.
-The manuscripts having more than 20 percent plagiarism are rejected at once.
+Journal of Commerce and Trade accepts manuscript in accordance with the Policy of UGC on Plagiarism.

 Concept of Plagiarism